PgBiel/elembic/src/element.typ

         }
       }

-      // Amount of 'where rules' so far, so we can
+      // Amount of 'select rules' so far, so we can
       // assign a unique number to each query let rule-counter = global-data.global.select-count